Understanding The World Today. The Brisker Rov zt”l said about his father Rav Chaim zt”l that his father could tell what will be in 20

 The Jews most often use Shabbat candlestick holders that are specially reserved during the Shabbat occasion.
 It is used to hold the Shabbat candles until they are completely burned during the duration of the Shabbat meal.

 Cooking foods on an open flame is highly-prohibited on the Sabbath; however, the Jews are allowed to heat the foods as long as the heat is non-adjustable or indirect.
 In this instance, the importance of Shabbat plate covering comes to play.
-It is typically made of a think sheet of aluminum which is called a blech.
+It is typically made of a thin sheet of aluminum which is called a blech.
 This item should also cover the control knobs to eliminate the risk of adjusting the flame on Shabbat.

 Most challah covers are embroidered or painted to add a special and unique appearance to this item.
 They may also be adorned with interwoven silver or gold to make it more beautiful.
 This type of cover should be wide enough to cover the two-braided loaves to ensure that the bread cannot be seen on both sides.
-It is preferable that the fabric must also be opaque so the bread cannot be seen through the fabric.
+It is preferable that the fabric must also be opaque so the bread cannot be seen through the material.

 Most of the time, you will see the words, “To honor the holy Shabbat” or “To honor Shabbat and Yom Tov” inscribed on the covers.